falcosecurity/falco-website/content/en/blog/falco-modern-bpf/index.md

            andreater/falco-modern-arm64:latest
 ```

-> **Please note**: the helm chart method is not present here since this is a pre-release but it will be regularly shipped with Falco `0.34`
+> **Please note**: The helm chart is not available yet since this is a pre-release but it will be shipped as expected with Falco `0.34`

 ## Current syscall support ⏲️